Semachko/semachko/README.md

 I`m Danylo, C++/C# developer from Kyiv.

-Сurrently a 3rd year student at the National University of Life and Environmental Sciences of Ukraine.
+Сurrently a 3rd year student at the National University of Life and Environmental Sciences of Ukraine, Faculty of Information Technologies, specialty Software Engineering.

 ## Languages and Tools: